it-at-m/stadtbezirksbudget/docs/src/architecture/adr/13-use-consistent-code-language.md

 ## Decision

-All of the application code is written in English.
+All application code (including identifiers, comments, and business logic) is written in English.

-Only the entities and their attribute names in the database model are written in German.
+An explicit exception exists for entity and attribute names that map directly to the German database model.

-German entities and their attribute names from the database model are used unchanged in the code.
+German entity and attribute names from the database are therefore referenced unchanged when the code interacts with those persisted fields.

 ## Consequences